 - We didn’t know where to go for help — We were embarrassed to tell anyone we were struggling.

-- We put off going for years because we were intimidated by why might occur in therapy for our relationship.
+- We put off going for years because we were worried about what it would do to our relationship.

 In this post, we’ll discuss the stigma of seeking relationship counseling, marriage counseling fears that keep couples from coming for therapy and what couples can expect when they take the step to come for help.